-- Southerly facing pitched roofs which are not shaded or are facing directly east/west. - Roofs which are in good condition and that can bear the weight of solar panels. - A minimum are of 280m for pitched roofs (slightly more than the size of a tennis court) and at least 650m2 for flat roofs (two tennis courts). - Buildings that are in good condition. - Buildings which use a significant amount of electricity all year round, particularly during the summer
+- Southerly facing pitched roofs or are facing directly East/West and are not shaded. - Roofs in good condition (typically less than 20 years old) and that can bear the weight of solar panels. - A minimum are of 280m2 for pitched roofs (slightly more than the size of a tennis court) and at least 650m2 for flat roofs. - Buildings with good access - Buildings which use a significant amount of electricity all year round, particularly during the summer

-We can consider listed buildings and flat roofs but for the first phase of development we will be focusing on roofs which do not need planning permission.
+We can consider listed buildings or buildings in protected areas but for the first phase of development we will be focusing on roofs which do not need planning permission.